 I check out of Harrah’s complaining yet again as I did at check-in about the Resort Fee – $26 a night here!!!
 I leave at 11 am and head towards Emerald Bay.
-Onto Hwy 89 N and I first stop at the Tallac Historic Site.
+Onto Hwy 89 N, I first stop at the Tallac Historic Site.
 This has the original homes of some wealthy folks who were the first pioneers of holidaying on Lake Tahoe way back when.
-Nothing is open now as it’s out of season but it’s a pleasant stop to see some history as I wander around the outside of the houses.
+Nothing is open now as it’s out of season.
+It’s a pleasant stop to see some history as I wander around the outside of the houses.

 Back in the car and just up the road is first of the controlled sections.
-The line of cars is escorted by a pilot truck and as we climb up the mountain Lake Tahoe comes into view and then our convoy drives through the fire affected section of road.
-A whole area of forest on the mountain side above and below the road caught fire, and there are many charred tree trunks with no branches or foliage.
-However, many trees have just completely disappeared, as the hillside is now very bare, the fire obviously incinerated them to ash.
+The line of cars is escorted by a pilot truck.
+As we climb up the mountain, Lake Tahoe comes into view and then our convoy drives through the fire affected section of road.
+A whole area of forest on the mountain side above and below the road caught fire.
+I can see many charred tree trunks with no branches or foliage.
+However, many trees have just completely disappeared as the hillside is now very bare.
+The fire obviously incinerated them to ash.
 The safety barrier has also disappeared.
 This was clearly a major event.

 Carson City, Capital of Nevada

-I drive back towards South Lake Tahoe and Stateline, passing the hotel again, and head for Carson City around 1.15 pm.
+I drive back towards South Lake Tahoe and Stateline, passing the hotel again, heading for Carson City around 1.15 pm.
 It’s a nice drive up and over the mountains and down again into Carson City.
 I top-up with gas on the outskirts of the city and drive into downtown, looking for the Nevada State Museum.
 A bit of culture beckons.
-I eat my gas station sandwich in the car before entering the museum and an hour and a half later I’m educated a bit more on Nevada’s history.
+I eat my gas station sandwich in the car before entering the museum.
+An hour and a half later I’m educated a bit more on Nevada’s history.
 It’s a good museum.

-On the road again I avoid the interstate up to Reno opting for the old Hwy 395, which frankly is almost as good as an interstate.
+On the road again I avoid the interstate up to Reno opting for the old Hwy 395.
+Frankly this is almost as good as an interstate.
 It’s 2 lanes each way with no traffic lights and very little traffic.
-On the outskirts of Reno it’s mall-heaven for mile after mile but I keep on the same road, and soon I’m in downtown and the Silver Legacy Resort Hotel is dead ahead.
-Checked-in, unpacked, and I go back downstairs for a look around to get the lay of the place.
+On the outskirts of Reno it’s mall-heaven for mile after mile but I keep on the same road.
+I’m soon in downtown and the Silver Legacy Resort Hotel is dead ahead.
+Checked-in, unpacked, I go back downstairs for a look around to get the lay of the place.

 The Brew Brothers in Reno